anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Solution Options for Proof of Identity

-  The binding of the certification request to an existing authenticated credential (here, the IDevID certificate) enables proof of identity and, based on it, an authorization of the certification request.
+  Binding the certification request to an existing authenticated credential (here, the IDevID certificate) enables proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an